Natashi/Touhou-Danmakufu-ph3sx-2/bin_th_dnh/readme.txt

 		Backspace:	Restart Script  (Unavailable by default in package scripts)

 		** Default key controls are purely engine-default, and may be overridden and changed from script to script.
+		** It is highly recommend to immediately remap key configurations for controllers, as different controller models have different button layouts.

 Check out the sample scripts for demonstrations of new functions and features.